allthingslinux/tux/docs/development.md

 There comes a point in your bot’s development when you want to organize a collection of commands, listeners, and some state into one class.
 Cogs allow you to do just that.

 It should be noted that cogs are typically used alongside with Extensions.

 An extension at its core is a python file with an entry point called setup.
 This setup function must be a Python coroutine.
 It takes a single parameter of the Bot that loads the extension.

 With regards to Tux, we typically define one cog per extension.
+This allows us to keep our code organized and modular.

 Furthermore, we have a `CogLoader` class that loads our cogs (technically, extensions) from the `cogs` directory and registers them with the bot at startup.

 ### Cog Essentials